grrrwaaa/courses/film6246/perception.md

 **Muscle fatigue**

 > People will typically move their heads/bodies if they have to shift their gaze and hold it on a point farther than 15-20° of visual angle away from where they are currently looking.
 Avoid forcing the user to make such large shifts to prevent muscle fatigue and discomfort. - [Best practices, Oculus](https://developer.oculus.com/documentation/intro-vr/latest/concepts/bp_intro/)

+Keep most content at a comfortable viewing angle.
+It is uncomfortable to look up or down for very long, or to twist sideways frequently or for sustained time.

+And if you expect people to sit through the experience, remember that they will only rarely (if at all) see things behind them.

 **Experiment**